symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 **So that** agents can declare their intent and the runtime validates they have proper authorization and context.

 **Acceptance Criteria:**
-- Intent model defined in TTL (intent:name, intent:requiredInputs, intent:expectedOutputs, intent:riskLevel, intent:approvalRequired)
+- Intent model defined in RDF (intent:name, intent:requiredInputs, intent:expectedOutputs, intent:riskLevel, intent:approvalRequired)
 - Runtime validates agent intent matches execution context
 - Policy rules can reference intent type
 - Cost attribution per intent enables business cost analytics